lightning-falcons/CubePlugin/README.md

 The *position* of the HMD also controls the position of the character relative to their "nominal" location.
 Therefore, walking around the room has the same physical effect as walking around the (moving) VR world.

 ### VIVE Controller and Keyboard Controls
 LiBACK incorporates a large number of convenient VIVE controller input and keyboard shortcuts during runtime (while the playback is in progress) to access certain functionality.
 The functionality that is included was selected on the basis of user experience, comfort, and scene reproduction and interrogation.
 If available, we recommend using the controller instead of the keyboard as it offers a more comfortable experience.
 The controllers, when appropriately paired, will appear as a pair of glowing hands.
-Hold each controller in the correct hand.
+Hold each controller in the correct hand. *Please note: The development of controller input has been prioritised over keyboard input.
+You are highly recommended to use the controller as the keyboard controls have not been as thoroughly tested.*

 | Controller Input (Left or Right Controller)| Key | Description |
 | --- | --- | --- |